tkoenig1/FMPFR/README.md

 ## An example

-Here is a short exampe:
+Here is a short exampe, if your compiler supports user-defined I/O:
 ```
 program memain
   use fmpfr_oper